StrangeButUntrue/micropython-ri5/docs/reference/asm_thumb2_index.rst

 =========================================

-This document assumes some familiarity with assembly language programming and should be read after studying the assembler tutorial for the system.
+This document assumes some familiarity with assembly language programming and should be read after studying the :ref:`tutorial <pyboard_tutorial_assembler>`.
 For a detailed description of the instruction set consult the Architecture Reference Manual detailed below.
 The inline assembler supports a subset of the ARM Thumb-2 instruction set described here.
 The syntax tries to be as close as possible to that defined in the above ARM manual, converted to Python function calls.